-A spiritual corollary to Parkinson's law - which states that work expands to fill the amount of time available for it - might be, "Salvation expands, according to faith, to fill the vessel within which it resides."
+A spiritual corollary to Parkinson's law-which states that work expands to fill the amount of time available for it-might be, "Salvation expands, according to faith, to fill the one who possesses it."
 The vessel within which your salvation resides is God.
 Jesus has hidden your life in God, in the safety, strength, and spiritual soil of His eternal being and glory.